HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   sql_file="usage_of_document_write.sql",
 ) }}

 A notable 12% of mobile pages observed are still using `document.write` to add content to the DOM instead of proper insertion methods.
 On desktop, 13% of pages continue to rely on this approach.
-This marks a decline from 2022, suggesting that more developers are moving away from this inefficient method.
+This marks a decline from 2022 (18% and 17%), suggesting that more developers are moving away from this inefficient method.
 However, legacy applications and third-party scripts still contribute to its usage.

-We hope to see this downward trend continue.
-All major browsers explicitly warn against using `document.write`.
-While it isn't deprecated yet, its long-term support in browsers is uncertain.
-If `document.write` calls exist on your website, prioritizing their removal will help improve performance and user experience.

 ### Legacy Javascript

-JavaScript has evolved considerably over the last several years.
-The introduction of new language features has turned JavaScript into a more capable and elegant language that helps developers to write more concise JavaScript, resulting in less JavaScript loaded—provided those features haven't been unnecessarily transformed into a legacy syntax by using a transpiler such as Babel.

-Lighthouse currently checks for Babel transforms that may be unnecessary on the modern web, such as transforming use of async and await, JavaScript classes, and other newer, yet widely supported language features.
+Lighthouse currently checks for Babel transforms that may be unnecessary on the modern web, such as transforming use of `async` and `await`, JavaScript classes, and other newer, yet widely supported language features.

 {{ figure_markup(
   content="67%",